robotics-upo/hunavsim_containers/README.md

 **This is a work in progress version**

-This is a package with the files and tools required to build and run Docker containers with the HuNavSim and different Robotics simulators.
+This is a package with the files and tools required to build and run Docker containers with the HuNavSim and different Robotics simulators under ROS 2.
 Te available options are:

 1. HuNavSim + Gazebo Classic 11 + ROS 2 Humble + PAL PMB2 robot
-2. HuNavSim + Gazebo Fortress   + ROS 2 Humble
+2. HuNavSim + Gazebo Fortress   + ROS 2 Humble  (**NO ROBOT FOR THE MOMENT!**)
-3. HuNavSim + Isaac Sim         + ROS 2 Humble + Carter robot
+3. HuNavSim + Isaac Sim         + ROS 2 Humble + different robots
-4. HuNavSim + Webots            + ROS 2 Humble + robot? **AVAILABLE SOON!**"
+4. HuNavSim + Webots            + ROS 2 Humble + PAL TIAGo robot (**AVAILABLE SOON!**)"

-Option 1 includes the [PMB2 Robot (ROS 2)](https://github.com/pal-robotics/pmb2_simulation/tree/humble-devel) robot of PAL robotics and the ROS 2 navigation system up.
+Option 1 Gazebo Classic includes the [PMB2 Robot (ROS 2)](https://github.com/pal-robotics/pmb2_simulation/tree/humble-devel) robot of PAL robotics and the ROS 2 navigation system up.
-The other options includes examples of the HuNavSim without any robot included in the simulations for the moment.
+Option 2 Gazebo Fortress does not include any robot for the moment.
+We will work to include it.
+Option 3 Isaac Sim allows to select between different robots.
+Option 4 Webots includes the TIAGo robot of PAL Robotics ([TIAGO Lite](https://github.com/cyberbotics/webots_ros2/wiki/Example-TIAGo)).

 The containers contains all the required packages to run different simulations of the HuNavSim in the chosen Robotics Simulator.
 Moreover, the HuNavSim software is installed in a shared directory with the host system, so the user can modify or create new simulations and store them.